ChrisKneller/capital-market-roadmap/README.md

     - Failure to pay (delinquencies and defaults)
 - What interest rate(s) should be used
     - Pure time value of money (nominal risk free rate)
-        - Real risk free rate (yield to maturity)
+        - Real risk free rate (yield to maturity of a government security over the appropriate term)
         - Expected inflation
     - Credit spread (nature of the issuer e.g. higher discount rate to value cashflows where there is a greater degree of uncertainty)
     - Liquidity considerations (how easily can we find a buyer for the security we want to sell - if it's difficult, we need a higher interest rate)